 How to Create Intrigue – The Screenwriter’s “Golden Goose” To create intrigue is one of the greatest things a screenwriter can achieve.
 Be it via an urban rom-com, a micro-budget horror, or an $100m dollar action film, if you can create a sense of intrigue, and get that executive wanting to

-Hoss Amini Interview Industrial Scripts is pleased to announce the release of our first “Reflection Series” mini-courses, with a unique Hoss Amini interview.
-These email sequences consist of a weekly drip containing exclusive interview content from high-end filmmakers and screenwriters.
-First Reflection Series Our first Reflection Series is with
+Hossein Amini Interview Industrial Scripts is pleased to announce the release of our first “Reflection Series” mini-courses, with a unique Hossein Amini interview.
+These weekly email sequences contain exclusive interview content from high-end filmmakers and screenwriters.
+First Reflection Series Our first Reflection Series is with DRIVE, THE WINGS OF THE

 What is Script Coverage?
 Whether you’re a screenwriter or a director, a producer or a distributor, a financier or a development executive, script coverage is something that the lion’s share of film & TV professionals come into contact with on a regular basis.
 Script coverage essentially sprung out of a